 This course provides students with overview of the concepts, methodologies, and applications of production and operations management as an evolving discipline, with roots in industrial engineering, behavioral theories of management, quantitative methods, and other functional areas of business; 3 hours of lecture per week.
-Prerequisite: MAT 2021 and junior standing or instructor permission
+Prerequisite: MAT 2021; junior standing or instructor permission

-BUS 3250 Organizational Behavior and Management (3)
+BUS 3250 Organizational Behavior & Management (3)

 This course provides an understanding of the structure and function of human behavior in organizations.
 The course explores the behavioral influences impacting productivity, organizational effectiveness, and efficiency.
 Behavior is examined at the individual, small group, and organizational levels.
-Topics include perception, motivation, negotiation, decision-making, communication, job design, power, politics, and organizational culture; 3 hours of lecture per week.
+Topics include perception, motivation, negotiation, decision-making, communication, job design, power, politics, and organizational culture: 3 hours of lecture per week.
 Prerequisite: BUS 2020

-BUS 3260 Investments and Portfolio Management (3)
+BUS 3260 Investments & Portfolio Management (3)

 This course examines investment in stocks, bonds, governments, warrants, options, and collectibles.
-Topics include investment setting; securities valuation and analysis; security markets and regulations; and portfolio constraints; 3 hours of lecture per week.(General Education: SS except for Business majors) Prerequisite: BUS 2260 and ACC 1020 or 2121 scenarios presented which students asses from legal, moral, and economic perspectives; 3 hours of lecture per week.
-(General Education: SS) Prerequisite: ENG 1061 or equivalent
+Topics include investment setting; securities valuation and analysis; security markets and regulations; and portfolio constraints; 3 hours of lecture per week.
+(General Education: SS except for Business majors) Prerequisite: ACC 1020 or 2121: BUS 2260